-“A few weeks later we received a letter from the DWP saying our claim had been turned down because my husband receives a state pension – he was supposed to look after me, pay our rent & bills and do the shopping on less than £200-a-week.
+“A few weeks later we received a letter saying our claim had been turned down because my husband receives a state pension – he was supposed to look after me, pay our rent & bills and do the shopping on less than £200-a-week.

 “I used what little savings I had to try and keep us going – but once you took out the rent and bills, we were living on next to nothing.
 Some weeks we had just £10 to buy food.
 We have faced tough times in the past, but I was so angry and frustrated about being let down by the Government.”

-At her wits end, Sian was told to make another Universal Credit claim - assured by the job centre that she would get some money by the end of the month.
+At her wits end, Sian was told to make another Universal Credit claim - assured that she would get some money by the end of the month.